 2. Establish a powerful analytics team

-Success of People Analytics relies on and comprises teams across all segments of business such as finance, HR etc. and data traversing the functions.
-It is important to build and establish a strong, closely knit multi-functional expertise team that is proficient with the data calculations, data visualization, institutional knowledge and advisory skills so that the team develops as the enterprise’s Analytics Team.
+The success of people analytics relies on and comprises teams across all segments of business such as finance, HR, etc., and data traversing the functions.
+It is important to build and establish a strong, closely-knit multi-functional expertise team proficient with data calculations, data visualization, institutional knowledge, and advisory skills so that the team develops as the enterprise’s analytics team.

 3. Gather reliable data-driven HR

 Accurate data is the foundation of all analytic practices.
 The accuracy of the analyses depends upon how good data is fed into the software.
 One has to invest in money, time, and execution of actionable insights drawn from analytics to get the best out of people analytics.

 What step needs to be taken is essential to decide upon once the organizations discover the causes of the problem through the evaluation process obtained from the statistical data.